wwWallet/wallet-docs/docs/wallet-architecture/06-encryption-architecture.md

 for a short time to avoid bursts of multiple authentication prompts during a single semantic user action.
 In fact the app already does this when adding or deleting WebAuthn credentials, which each need a corresponding **prfKey**.

-### Encrypting **privateKey** twice

-Likewise, encrypting **privateKey** twice may not materially improve security either.
-An adversary with read access to the other `PrivateData` members will likely also have read access to both of local storage and session storage, thus having access to the keys needed to decrypt **privateKey** anyway.

 ### **passwordKey** is not entirely client-side